Progress Report on the Accessibility Plan

 During the COVID-19 pandemic, CDC employees were working from home on a full-time basis.
 Employees then officially returned to the workplace on March 31, 2023, on a 2–3-day per week basis.
 As the organization of work transitioned from a 100% at the office to 100% at home during the pandemic to a hybrid model which is still currently in effect, the CDC recognizes the importance of providing the Information and Technology (IT) equipment employees require, including ensuring the equipment is tailored to employees’ needs.

-People who participated in the survey did not identify any barriers under “Information and communications technologies” (ICT).
+People who participated in the survey did not identify any barriers under “Information and communication technologies” (ICT).
 However, as the CDC becomes more digital, the CDC has identified potential barriers to be remedied to ensure that information and communications technology products, services and digital content are accessible.

 1. The CDC has yet to review IT systems to make sure they are accessible to people living with a disability.